Corrections Awareness Program

 The CAP program consists of corrections officers donating their own time to the identification of children via our Child ID system.
 The Child ID program was created in 2003 by Sheriff Stammitti and consists of a card printer, laptop computer, video camera, and fingerprint capture device.
 Officers volunteer to attend community family-oriented events and create durable plastic identification cards for kids.

 In the event that a child gets lost or becomes missing, the parents will have a document containing all of the child's vital information, allowing them to immediately provide law enforcement officials with the key facts needed to start a search.
-The information in the Corrections awareness identification booklet will also assist in finding and identifying the child.

 For children two and over, we recommended parents update the cards yearly.
 For infants and toddlers up to two years old, we recommend having a new card made every six months due to the rapid appearance changes as they grow.